Semantic Integrity Matters: Benchmarking and Preserving High-Density Reasoning in KV Cache Compression

-\paragraph{Main results and analysis.} From the ~\cref{tab:kv-compression-many-gsm8k}, we can see that \method{} achieves the best performance on \textit{LG-GSM8K}, maintaining high performance at low compression ratios.
-Specifically, at a compression ratio of 40\%, \method{} achieves 47.33\% accuracy, surpassing the full kv cache baseline (46.00\%) and showing substantial improvements over other methods (32.66\%-39.50\%).
-And \cref{tab:longgenbench_gsm8k_performance} shows that \method{} also achieves the best performance on many-shot \textit{Arithmetic Reasoning}, maintaining high performance at low compression ratios.
-Even in aggressive compression ratios (25\%-30\%), \method{} maintains relatively stable performance (26.83\%-38.33\%), while other methods experience more severe degradation (6.33\%-16.67\%).
-This superior performance can be attributed to two key design choices: (1) the preservation of complete shot examples during compression maintains the semantic coherence necessary for mathematical reasoning, and (2) the separation of prefill and decoding phase compression allows for more flexible and task-appropriate token retention strategies.
-These results suggest that our shot-aware compression strategy is particularly effective for long-context generation tasks that require maintaining complex reasoning chains, such as mathematical problem solving.
+This superior performance can be attributed to two key design choices: (1) the preservation of complete shot examples ensures the semantic coherence necessary for mathematical reasoning, and (2) the separation of prefill and decoding phases allows for flexible, task-appropriate token retention.
+These results suggest that our shot-aware strategy is particularly effective for tasks requiring complex reasoning chains.
+Appendix~\ref{appendix:lggsm8k} provides more detailed ablation analysis on \textit{LG-GSM8K}.

+\paragraph{Latency and Throughput} We further compare the inference efficiency of ShotKV and the FullKV baseline in terms of latency and throughput under different input and output sequence lengths.
+These results demonstrate that \method{} not only maintains model performance under aggressive KV cache compression, but also brings tangible efficiency benefits for long-context inference.

+\paragraph{Generalization to Non-ICL Tasks (HotpotQA).} For a document QA setting without few-shot ICL, we adapt \method{} by treating each sentence as a coherent semantic unit (analogous to a \emph{shot}).
+Even under an aggressive 10\% compression ratio on LLaMA-3-8B-Instruct, \method{} remains competitive with the best-performing method, as shown in Table~\ref{tab:hotpotqa_shotkv}.